You just got your AR15, but if you’re new to the gun community, you may be lost, confused, and wondering to yourself…

 Check out the best reflex sights for under $100 here!

-An open reflex sight is meant to be used when shooting with both eyes open.
 It gives you a wider field of view, unlimited eye relief, and faster target acquisition than the red dot tube.

 Reflex sights are CONVENIENT if you want a compact option since the red dot tube scopes can be heavier.